Go to our Dance for Joy! website for other great dance classes and events!

 Ranger and the "Re-Arrangers"

 Seattle Gypsy Jazz band Ranger and the "Re-Arrangers" evoke the spirit of a Paris café and the raucous energy of a Gypsy campsite with their unique twist on gypsy jazz.
-"At the heart of their sound is Ranger Sciacca's sweet violin playin, his sense of melody and daring improvisations" (World Rhythm Webzine).
+"At the heart of their sound is Ranger Sciacca's sweet violin playing, his sense of melody and daring improvisations" (World Rhythm Webzine).
 The band's repertoire includes swing standards, traditional Gypsy melodies, the music of Django Reinhardt and Stephane Grappelli, and Ranger's unique originals.
 Ranger and his father Michael formed Ranger and the "Re-Arrangers" in 2006, after returning from the Django Reinhardt festival in Samois, France.
 In the years since, the band has released 4 CDs and played over 100 shows a year, including summer concerts, festivals, swing dances, art openings, and weddings. www.rangerswings.com

-Thursday, July 27
+Thursday, July 31

 Thank you to our sponsors: Seattle Parks & Recreation; Downtown Seattle Association; Downtown Seattle Association Metropolitan Improvement District, Interim CDA, Horizon House, and Freeway Park Association

-Organized by
+Organized by Lilli Ann Carey and

 Dance for Joy! logo